Nations Online Logo

 Ministry of Foreign Affairs and Trade

-In charge of diplomacy, external economic policy, overseas Korean nationals, international situation analysis and overseas promotional affairs.
+The Ministry of Foreign Affairs is in charge of diplomacy, external economic policy, overseas Korean nationals, international situation analysis and overseas promotional affairs.

 Diplomatic Missions